Hey, enough already!

-Overthinking can affect our mental and physical well-being destructively, but we have the power to tame it and calm and clear our mind.
+Overthinking can affect our mental and physical well-being in destructive ways, but we have the power to tame it and calm our minds.

 Remember, today is the tomorrow you worried about yesterday.

-Despite all our yesterday’s worries and stress by overthinking, nothing we imagined would happen, happened today.
+Despite all our worries and stress from yesterday’s overthinking, nothing we imagined happened today.

-Use 5 effective ways to stop overthinking in this post, put a stop to today’s overthinking and welcome tomorrow with a light heart.
+Use these 5 effective ways to stop overthinking in this post to put an end to today’s overthinking and welcome tomorrow with a lighter heart.